EXCLUSIVE-'Dumb mistake’ exposed Iranian hand behind fake Proud Boy U.S. election emails -sources

 "We disrupted an attempt by a single fake account to seed information related to what appears to be an influence operation primarily focused on spreading false claims via email," Facebook said in a statement.

-(Reporting by Christopher Bing and Jack Stubbs; Additional reporting by Raphael Satter in WASHINGTON, Joseph Menn in SAN FRANCISCO and Michelle Nichols in NEW YORK; editing by Grant McCool)
+(Reporting by Christopher Bing and Jack Stubbs; Additional reporting by Raphael Satter in WASHINGTON, Joseph Menn in SAN FRANCISCO and Michelle Nichols in NEW YORK; editing by Grant McCool and Cynthia Osterman)

 ((Christopher.Bing@thomsonreuters.com; +1 202-510-0174;))